zacharylandes/fizzbit/replit.md

-# SWIVL - Creative Inspiration App
+# FizzBit - Creative Inspiration App

-SWIVL is an interactive creative inspiration app that generates personalized ideas from text prompts and images using AI.
+FizzBit is an interactive creative inspiration app that generates personalized ideas from text prompts and images using AI.
 The application presents ideas in a swipeable card interface, allowing users to explore, save, and chain creative concepts together.
 Built with a modern full-stack architecture featuring React frontend, Express backend, and AI-powered content generation.

 ## Recent Updates
 - **Adaptive Creative Format (Aug 16, 2025)**: Refined idea generation to be contextually appropriate - generates plot/dramatic scenarios for stories, art projects for visual concepts, creative exercises for abstract ideas.
 Uses TITLE/IDEA/HOOK structure with clear relevance to user input and actionable suggestions